Endava/BEEQ/packages/bee-q/src/components/notification/readme.md

 ### `show() => Promise<void>`

-Trigger function when you want to show Notification
+Method to be called to show the notification component

 #### Returns